Facebook Pixel

 Step 2: Binary Search Iterations

-• Check if any special substring of length 7 appears ≥ 3 times
+• Check if length 7 is infeasible (no special substring appears ≥ 3 times)

 • Scanning the string for runs: